Riyan-Aditya/myblog/_posts/2020-09-18-Classification-ML-practice.md

 This project is based on Chapter 3 of [a book by Aurelien Geron](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
 The author also provided [a github link for the notebook](https://github.com/ageron/handson-ml2)

 I was following the notebook, recreating it, and made some annotations for my own understanding.
+My follow along notebook is [here](https://github.com/Riyan-Aditya/MyBlog/tree/master/Other%20notebooks).

 Minor progress.
 In managed to become independent while following through the example notebook compared to when I was going through Project 1 (I tried to type some of the codes from scratch).